 Is it a good thing or a bad?
 Who knows…

-Then there is the price advantage – a flat is simply less expensive than a house.
+Then there is the price advantage – a flat is cheaper than a house.

-Finally, you can adapt your home to your lifestyle and not the other way around.
+Finally, you can adapt your home to your lifestyle and not vice versa.

-Now that that’s settled, let’s take a look at the other side of the coin.
+Now that that’s settled, let’s look at the other side of the coin.

 A house, on the other hand, is a fortress.
-It is yours and your alone, which is a definite plus to many introverts.
+It is yours and yours alone, a definite plus to many introverts.

-A house is large, it is roomy and cozier as you have more room to experiment with unique designs and mixes of furniture as well as decorations.
+A house is large; it is roomy and cozier as you have more room to experiment with unique designs and mixes of furniture and decorations.

 Having a pet is never a problem for a lucky house owner.
-Plus you’ll have the environment for a larger dog like the German shepherd and boy oh boy are those fluffers lovely.
-I wish I could have one in my flat but there’s simply no room.
+Plus, you’ll have the environment for a larger dog like the German shepherd, and boy, those fluffers are lovely.
+I wish I could have one in my flat, but there’s no room.

-On the downside, not only purchasing but also owning a house is more expensive than living in a flat.
+On the downside, purchasing and owning a house is more expensive than living in a flat.
 Remember the leaking roof example?
 You are on your own here, mate.

-Many houses all throughout London are old ergo in bad condition.
-You will need to handle the repairs on your own and you can bet your last pair of trousers that they’ll drain your bank account faster than my good for nothing ex ever could.
+Many houses throughout London are old and in bad condition.
+You will need to handle the repairs on your own, and you can bet your last pair of trousers that they’ll drain your bank account faster than my good-for-nothing ex ever could.

-You’ll need to pay attention to the lease when considering a house as well.
-There are known cases when developers are selling leaseholds that have ground rents tied to inflation.
+You’ll also need to pay attention to the lease when considering a house.
+There are known cases when developers sell leaseholds with ground rents tied to inflation.
 This doesn’t sound too bad when you first consider the deal, but you will end up overpaying thousands of pounds in the long run.

-The worst part isn’t even the overspending, but the fact that a lease like that drops the value of your house tremendously.
-You will be losing money if you’ll ever decide to sell the lease to someone else.
+The worst part isn’t even the overspending but the fact that a lease like that drops the value of your house tremendously.
+You will be losing money if you ever decide to sell the lease to someone else.

 What do we have in the endgame?
 Two choices with sets of both pros and cons that are capable of changing one’s mind entirely.

-In reality, the decision is yours alone to make and you will have to decide what suits you, your lifestyle and your wallet best.
-Are you a people’s person or do you prefer to hide in comfort behind thick walls?
+In reality, the decision is yours alone, and you must decide what suits you, your lifestyle, and your wallet best.
+Are you a people person, or do you prefer to hide in comfort behind thick walls?
 Do you enjoy hanging out with your pet rather than with your neighbor?
 Would you like to live in the city where life flourishes, or do you prefer the quiet charm of the suburbs?